 - Users needed to get data from Tableau to know which campaigns needed attention.

-- Even within Nectar itself, you will have to jump from different places to obtain the performance metrics you need.
+- Even within Nectar itself, you will have to jump between different pages to obtain the performance metrics you need.

 - Users had to do manual calculations to maintain the campaign performances.

 Through sketches and lo-fi wireframes, various ideas were explored.
-The concept was further refined through hi-fi versions.
+The concept was then further refined through hi-fi versions.

-When a line flight starts to deliver ads, performance metrics are tracked under “Delivery” tab inside each flight.
+When a line item's flight starts to deliver ads, performance metrics are tracked under “Delivery” tab inside each flight.
 Users have to switch between “Delivery” and “Allocations” tabs and do manual calculations to make impression delivery adjustments in the flight.

 - The navigation system moved to the page title area, where breadcrumb and dropdown menu will be used to navigate inside a campaign.

 - The line criteria also moved to the header area, below the navigation system.
 Users did not always need this to be open and editable, and this took up a large amount of space.
 It is now displayed more compactly to only show what the user wanted to see to carry out their tasks - budget and dates.